keys-pub/website/docs/specs/auth.md

 In order to use the keysd local service, you need to authenticate using `keys auth` or the `AuthSetup` or `AuthUnlock` rpc.

 The password you specify is never stored on disk and is only used to authenticate and generate an auth token.
-Auth tokens are stored in memory by the keysd service, and are only usable until the service exits or `keys lock` or `Lock` rpc is called.
+Auth tokens are stored in memory by the keysd service, and are only usable until the service exits or `keys lock` or `AuthLock` rpc is called.

 In addition to authentication, we use this password to derive a key which encrypts [keyring](keyring.md) items.